nithilak/monthly_expense_report/README.md

 Press q to quit anytime and go back a level.

 Insert year by adding a folder in includes with the title YEARExpenses.
 (The automatic file creator writes the year with a 4 leading zero format.)

 Then insert each month in the folder under the title MmmYEAR.csv.
 The csv headers are cost,reason,day, for example 500.34,"reason",05
 (The automatic file creator writes the day in a zero leading format upon a file update.)
+(The program does not accept an empty/whitespace only reason and will not add that expense to memory.)

 Optionally insert TotalExpensesYEAR.csv in the folder with the csv header
 Jan,Feb,Mar,Apr,May,Jun,Jul,Aug,Sep,Oct,Nov,Dec,Total